mailbots/community/README.md

-# Welcome MailBots User
+# MailBots Community

+👋 Welcome

-Please create issues to report bugs, request features of provide feedback.
+Feel free create issues to report bugs, request features of provide feedback.

-You can also reach us via email: help+mailbots@humans.fut.io
+You can also create issues, create PRs directly on the (mailbots)(https://github.com/mailbots/mailbots) and [mailbots-js-sdk](https://github.com/mailbots/mailbots-sdk-js) repos.

+Reach us via email as well at help+mailbots@humans.fut.io.
+Thanks for being a part of MailBots!